Binance Market Update (2022-08-23)

 Binance

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include USTC, SSV, and CHZ, up by 39%, 27%, and 20%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include USTC, SSV, and CHZ, up by 36%, 26%, and 20%, respectively.

 Top stories of the day: